Nastarii/Elderly-living-monitoring/README.md

 AT+ROLE=0 (Configure to slave mode, i.e, others devices can connect in the HC-05)

 AT+ADDR?
-(Get bluetooth adress and copy it)
+(Get bluetooth address and copy it)

 All commands are avaiable at https://s3-sa-east-1.amazonaws.com/robocore-lojavirtual/709/HC-05_ATCommandSet.pdf

-Remove the EN wire to use the module.
+Remove the EN wire to use the module and use this 2 codes line into the terminal:

+sudo su (Get root permission)
+[admin]: (Type your Password)
+rfcomm bind 0 + <bluetooth address> (Connect the module with rfcomm0 port)

 ## Set up Arduino

 The arduino code is avaiable in the file main.ino and the connection diagram is shown in the image below.

 ![Pins_connections](https://user-images.githubusercontent.com/76565870/131266401-bd6474ac-76ac-4e51-9163-35cc515d7142.png)

+## Set up Main Code

+  Install any IDE for python and all the libraries with pip or pip3:

+  pip install pyserial

+  pip install numpy

+  pip install opencv

+  pip install rrdtool